Mastering Scuba Equalization: Tips for New Divers

 Understand the Basics of Equalization

-• Valsalva Maneuver: Pinch your nose shut and gently blow against the closed nostrils.
-This action forces air into the Eustachian tubes, equalizing pressure.
+Pinch your nose shut and gently blow against the closed nostrils.
+This action forces air into the Eustachian tubes, equalizing the pressure.
 NEVER FORCE this technique as it can lead to middle ear injuries.
-If you are not successful, we always recommend you ascend slightly and try again,
+If you are not successful, we recommend you ascend slightly and try again until you can equalize.

-• Frenzel Maneuver: This advanced technique involves closing the throat and using the tongue and throat muscles to control airflow.
-It's more efficient and recommended for scuba divers but takes some practice to execute successfully.
+This advanced technique involves closing the throat and using the tongue and throat muscles to control airflow.
+It’s more efficient and a recommended technique to learn for scuba divers but takes some practice to execute successfully.
 The more you dive the easier this technique becomes.

-Most of the tine we don't even consider equalizing your mask.
-However it is an airspace that needs consideration, The easiest and most common way to equalize your mask on descent is simply exhaling through your nose.
-If for some reason that does NOT work (perhaps you are congested on one side) you can always break the seal of your mask, let a little water in which will automatically equalize that airspace.
+Most of the tine we don’t even consider equalizing our mask.
+However it is an airspace that needs consideration.
+The easiest and most common way to equalize your mask on descent is simply exhaling through your nose.
+If for some reason that does NOT work (perhaps you are congested on one side) you can always break the seal of your mask let a little water in, which will automatically equalize that airspace (but force you to clear your mask, which will also equalize the airspace).

 Professional equalization tips